Cambodia court orders main opposition party to dissolve

 "This decision will ensure the peace, stability, independence and sovereignty," he said.
 "The government will commit to protecting the liberal multi-party democratic process and the rule of law."

-The CNRP did not send any legal representative to the courtroom during the announcement, which Chief Judge Dith Munty said was tantamount to a confession.
-Munty is a senior member of the CPP.
+The CNRP said it did not send any legal representative to the courtroom for the announcement in protest of what it believes is unfair CPP influence on the Supreme Court.
+Chief Judge Dith Munty, who is a member of the CPP, said their absence was tantamount to a confession.

-In a statement obtained by the Phonm Penh Post, the CNRP said the Supreme Court is "robbing the people" and it won't acknowledge the decision.
+In a statement issued after the ruling the CNRP accused the Supreme Court of "robbing the people" and said it wouldn't acknowledge what it called a "politically motivated" decision.

-"Today the Supreme Court gave a blow to democracy but not a fatal one, as the democratic movement for change inside and outside Cambodia will be glued together stronger than ever," CNRP Deputy Vice President Mu Sochua said, according to the Post.
+"Today the Supreme Court gave a blow to democracy but not a fatal one, as the democratic movement for change inside and outside Cambodia will be glued together stronger than ever," CNRP Deputy Vice President Mu Sochua said, according to the Phnom Penh Post.

+CNN attempted to contact lawmakers from the party, but many have fled the country or are in hiding.

 The US government said in a statement the decision to dissolve the CNRP was "based on meritless and politicized allegations that it participated in a conspiracy to overthrow the government."

 Cambodia has functioned as a nominal democracy since 1993, following decades of turmoil and deadly power struggles in the wake of a protracted civil war.
-But in recent months, Hun's rule has become increasingly autocratic, with Thursday's ruling marking the latest in a series of assaults on the country's opposition and wider civil society.
+But in recent months Hun's rule has become increasingly autocratic, even by Cambodian standards, with Thursday's ruling marking the latest in a series of assaults on the country's opposition and wider civil society.

 In September, opposition leader Kem Sokha was arrested on charges of treason.
 The Supreme Court turned down his appeal last month.
 This was followed by the forced closure of prominent independent English-language newspaper, the Cambodia Daily, after it received a massive tax bill and given 30 days to comply, a move many claim was politically motivated.